fahlman/SVELauncher/README.md

 1. Right-click on the Stardew Valley Expanded Launcher.app and choose Open from the contextual menu.
 2. Click the Open button in the dialog box.

+### Known Limitations and Workarounds

+#### You Will Not Receive Steam Acheivements

+*Because Stardew Valley Extended Launcher.app is launching a Steam game you will still receive Steam achievements if you use either of the methods below.*

+1. Launch the Steam.app before lauching the Stardew Valley Expanded Launcher.app.

+2. Install Stardew Valley Expanded Launcher.app as a "Non-Steam Game" using the instructions found in this [knowledge base article](https://support.steampowered.com/kb_article.php?ref=2219-YDJV-5557).
+Ignore the warning about not receiving updates and see the next note.

+#### You will not receive Stardew Valley Updates

+*Because Stardew Valley Extended Launcher.app is launching a Steam game it will still receive updates if you use either of the methods below.*

+1. Launch the Steam.app before lauching the Stardew Valley Expanded Launcher.app.

+2. Install Stardew Valley Expanded Launcher.app as a "Non-Steam Game" using the instructions found in this [knowledge base article](https://support.steampowered.com/kb_article.php?ref=2219-YDJV-5557).

+#### Console Commands Do Not Work

+2. There is a log widow, but there is no console window that will accept a console commmand.
+If you are a regular user of console commands I recommend installing [Chat Commands](https://www.nexusmods.com/stardewvalley/mods/2092).
+I am working on a solution for this limitation.